AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/dragon/adult-amethyst-dragon-ftd.md

       \ on that point must succeed on a DC 20 Dexterity saving throw or take 13 (3d8)\
       \ force damage and be knocked [prone](Інструменти%20ДМ/CLI/rules/conditions.md#Prone)."
-    "name": "Explosive Crystal (Costs 3 Actions)" "lair_actions":
+    "name": "Explosive Crystal (Costs 3 Actions)" "source":
-  - "desc": "On initiative count 20 (losing initiative ties), the dragon can take\
-      \ one of the following lair actions; the dragon can't take the same lair action\
-      \ two rounds in a row:"
-    "name": ""
-  - "desc": "- Beguiling Whisper.
-The dragon telepathically whispers to one creature\
-      \ within range of the dragon's telepathy.
-The creature must succeed on a DC\
-      \ 15 Wisdom saving throw or be [charmed](Інструменти%20ДМ/CLI/rules/conditions.md#Charmed)\
-      \ by the dragon until initiative count 20 on the next round.
-A creature [charmed](І\
-      нструменти%20ДМ/CLI/rules/conditions.md#Charmed) in this way obeys to the best\
-      \ of its ability any command the dragon issues that isn't directly harmful to\
-      \ the creature.  \n- Imprisoning Force.
-The dragon casts the [forcecage](І\
-      нструменти%20ДМ/CLI/spells/forcecage-xphb.md) spell, using its spell save DC\
-      \ and requiring no spell components.
-The spell ends early if the dragon uses\
-      \ this lair action again or dies.  \n- Spatial Projection.
-The dragon chooses\
-      \ a space it can fit into within the lair.
-It exists in its own space and the\
-      \ chosen space simultaneously until initiative count 20 on the next round.
-Whenever\
-      \ it moves or takes an action, it chooses which version of itself is moving\
-      \ or acting.
-If an effect or attack can target both of the dragon's spaces at\
-      \ the same time, the dragon is affected only once.  " "name": ""
-"regional_effects":
-  - "desc": "The region surrounding a legendary amethyst dragon's lair is altered\
-      \ by the dragon's magic, creating one or more of the following effects:"
-    "name": ""
-  - "desc": "- Background Check.
-Once per day, the dragon can cast the [legend\
-      \ lore](Інструменти%20ДМ/CLI/spells/legend-lore-xphb.md) spell, requiring no\
-      \ spell components, naming any person, place, or object within 1 mile of the\
-      \ lair as the spell's subject.  \n- Crystal Profusion.
-Amethyst crystals\
-      \ and geodes form along muddy shores and lake beds within 6 miles of the lair.\
-      \  \n- Thriving Wildlife.
-Fish and other aquatic Beasts reproduce rapidly\
-      \ and thrive in bodies of water within 6 miles of the lair.
-Foraging in these\
-      \ waters yields twice the usual amount of food.  \n- Watery Sight.
-Water\
-      \ within 6 miles of the lair is a conduit for the dragon's psionic presence.\
-      \ As an action, the dragon can cast the [clairvoyance](Інструменти%20ДМ/CLI/spells/clairvoyance-xphb.md)\
-      \ spell, requiring no spell components and targeting any body of water in that\
-      \ region.  "
-    "name": ""
-  - "desc": "If the dragon dies, the populations of aquatic life near the lair return\
-      \ to normal levels over the course of d10 days.
-The existing abundance of\
-      \ amethysts remains, but new crystals and geodes form at a normal rate."
-    "name": ""
-"source":
   - "FTD"
 "image": "Інструменти%20ДМ/CLI/bestiary/dragon/token/adult-amethyst-dragon-ftd.webp"